 via delaying planning until after massive developments constricts

-I-87 Major Deegan Expressway expansion
+I-87 Major Deegan Expressway expansion,

-or undergrounding far more expensive
+making any expansion or undergrounding far more expensive

 NYSDOT Caves In: